On the North Shore we are well aware of that we need to be prepared in the event of a "worst case scenario" emergency.

 We ask parents of Carisbrooke students to provide a Comfort Kit (see above sample) at the beginning of the school year which can be placed in the student's classroom.
-A Comfort Kit list is available here.
-The above sample is also available to view on top of the white CPAC box across from the school's main office.

 As part of the Comfort Kit, we ask parents to write a letter to their child.
 A sample, or ideas on what to write, can be find here.